Vanilla Comments: Integrated Comment System to Supercharge Your Community

 How much will it cost?

-Comments will be available on all our paid plans.
+Comments is available on all our paid plans.

-How is Vanilla different from other commenting systems such as Disqus and Intense Debate?
+How is Vanilla different from other commenting systems?

 Vanilla provides an integrated comment and forum community that will increase your readership engagement.
 We are good at understanding how to reward positive behaviour, get people to participate in a community and help the community drive moderation and curation.
 Vanilla now brings all that to your comments.